SchulzLab/ORNA/README.md

 ## Citation
 If you use ORNA in your work please cite:

 Durai DA, Schulz MH.
-In-silico read normalization with set multicover optimization. [preprint](http://biorxiv.org/content/early/2017/05/04/133579)
+In-silico read normalization with set multicover optimization.
+Bioinformatics 2018 [full text](https://doi.org/10.1093/bioinformatics/bty307)

 ## Acknowledgement
 ORNA uses the [GATB library](https://github.com/GATB) for graph building and k-mer counting.
 We are thankful for their support.